 In May 2013 the Company received an option payment, consisting of 20,000 shares with a market value of \$200,000 from Virginia Mines Inc. (TSX: VGQ).
 The Company recorded these available for sale shares at their fair value.
-As at October 31, 2013 the fair value of these shares was \$\$213,200.
-During the nine month period ended October 31, 2013 the Company recognized an unrealized gain of \$13,200 on its marketable securities.
+During the year ended January 31, 2014 the Company disposed of these shares and realized a gain of \$65,873 on the sale of these marketable securities.